syh7/DnDwiki/src/main/resources/parsed/inquisitors/sessions arc 2/session 17 - why is six afraid of seven.md

 + Ragout pretends to be a friendly neighbourhood monk

 - Nota + Baariq arrive just in time
-- two figures are almost out of the dame
+- two figures are almost out of the dome
 - Sylraen has a plan

 + Baariq casts Create food and Water so Water is spawned in the container where Ragout's fire was